Heinz Ellenberg: Life

 In 1966 he moved to the University of Göttingen, where he established the Neuer Botanischer Garten der Universität Göttingen.
 He became emeritus in 1981.
 From 1982 to 1986, he served as president of the International Association for Vegetation Science (IAVS).

-He is a Honorary Member of the International Association for Vegetation Science (1988).
+He is an Honorary Member of the International Association for Vegetation Science (1988).

 Personal life

 In 1941 he married Charlotte Metelmann.
 After retiring, he ran a farmhouse.

 In 1996 he published a revised edition of "Vegetation Mitteleuropas mit den Alpen in ökologischer, dynamischer und historischer Sicht".